A four week online circle for women

 Don’t sweat it.
 You can do it, even if you think you can’t.

-Unwritten, and The Writer Babe methods have been helping woman use this magical tactic for getting to the heart of longing, frustration, and power for over 15 years.
+The method we use in Unwritten has been helping woman use this magical tactic for getting to the heart of their lives for over 15 years.

-With Unwritten and The Writer Babes, you start right where you are.
+With Unwritten, you start right where you are.
 With gentle exercises and fierce support, you’ll write your way through the fear, the judgement, the comparisons, and all the big and little things that are stopping you.

-In both the Unwritten and Writer Babe workshops, women who were blocked, afraid, self-conscious, and terrified have unblocked, gotten brave, tossed out the apologies, and stood stronger – sometimes after just one session.
+In all of my workshops, women who were blocked, afraid, self-conscious, and terrified have unblocked, gotten brave, tossed out the apologies, and stood stronger – sometimes after just one session.
 This isn’t about grammar, spelling, trying to impress others with your fabulous prose, or writing for publication – it’s about conversations with yourself; it’s about exploration and understanding, and there’s no need to pretty it up and load expectation on top of expectation.